Time in Nigeria: Geography

 Nigeria is located between both the meridians of UTC+01:00 and UTC+02:00, but chooses to observe the former.
 Nigeria's standard meridian—and thus the standard meridian of West Africa Time—is located at the 15th meridian east.

 IANA time zone database

 In the IANA time zone database, Nigeria is given one zone in the file zone.tab—Africa/Lagos.
-Lagos is Nigeria's capital city.
+Lagos is Nigeria's largest city, a major African financial centre, the most populous urban area on the African continent, and one of the fastest-growing megacities in the world.
 "NG" refers to the country's ISO 3166-1 alpha-2 country code.
 Data for Nigeria directly from zone.tab of the IANA time zone database; columns marked with * are the columns from zone.tab itself:

 Computers which do not support "Africa/Lagos" may use the older POSIX syntax: TZ="WAT-1".